I’ve come to realize that sweet peaches are the best summer fruit ever- especially when used for homemade Peach Freezer Jam.

 The peach mixture won’t look like jam quite yet.
 Pour it into glass jars while it’s nice and hot.

-You should be able to fill five 8-ounce jars (my sister actually uses the little Glad containers without any problems too).
+You should be able to fill five 8-ounce jars (my sister actually uses the little Glad containers without any problems too) with this recipe for peach freezer jam.
 This is the kind of jam that is FREEZER JAM (it’s stored in the freezer).
 If you’re looking for instructions on how to can the jam and stick it on the shelf, I’m not your girl.
 I’m not schooled on canning practices (yet!)